 Show Your Strength

 Don’t simply claim to have qualifications.
 Use examples.
 For example, if a non-profit needs someone with fundraising experience, detail which organizations you worked with, and how you were able to execute successful fundraising campaigns.
+If you are a former social worker or federal agency employee talk about the type of public you’ve served and the agenda you have pursued.

 Cover Letter Example for a Non-Profit Role – .docx Format